delcibao/tmp100/README.md

 # tmp100
-Arduino / Atmega328p Library for the i2c temperature sensor TMP100
+TMP100 I2C setemperature sensor library for Arduino / Atmega328p.

+Can be used with other microcontroller by replacing the i2c library.